-Twenty-seven years ago today (April 22, 1989), Clint Black achieved a huge career milestone.
-It was on this day that the singer made his debut on the Grand Ole Opry, just as his first single, “A Better Man,” from his freshman album, Killin’ Time, was climbing the charts.
+Twenty-eight years ago today (April 22, 1989), Clint Black achieved a huge career milestone.
+It was on that date that the singer made his debut on the Grand Ole Opry, just as his first single, "A Better Man," from his freshman album, Killin' Time, was climbing the charts.

 The New Jersey native clearly left a favorable impression at the famed venue because, only two years later, Black was invited to become a member of the Opry, less than a year after his sophomore album, Put Yourself in My Shoes, was released.

 The singer, who still enjoys performing at the Opry, admits that he always gets nostalgic before he takes the famous stage.